-Water Quality Data - Kezar Falls Division
+Water Quality Data - Oakland Division

 The following table lists the contaminant levels that were detected in your water system.
 The Safe Drinking Water Act allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
 The Safe Drinking Water Act also allows monitoring waivers to reduce or eliminate certain monitoring requirements.
-In 2020, the Kezar Falls Division was granted a three year "Synthetic Organics Waiver" from monitoring/reporting requirements for the following industrial chemicals:
+No testing waivers were granted in 2022.